Learn to buy and sell antiques and collectibles

 Learn How To Sell On Ebay

-I get a lot of questions wanting to learn how to sell on eBay.
+I get a lot of questions from beginners wanting to learn how to sell on eBay.
 Since I have answered this question so frequently I have decided to compile all the answers into one article and put it on the web.

-The best way to learn how to sell on eBay is by selling unwanted items from around your home.
+The best way to learn how to sell on eBay is to begin by selling unwanted items from around your home.
 This allows you to get some basic eBay selling skills while converting dust collectors and closet fillers into cash.

 You will also need a table adjacent to your computer with adequate lighting.
 See my eBay Images Made Easy Free Report for instructions on how to put pictures on eBay.